mygavinhan/testgit/readme.txt

-Git is a verstion control system
+Git ddd is a verstion control system
 Git is free dddddddd.